 Now 6 years old, Alana attends a fabulous special purposes school near our home and loves the challenge and support it provides.
 Alana is unable to walk, talk or eat but she is growing and developing each day.
 She is engaging, determined and clever, and pushes her body as far as it can go.
 As Alana grows, the list of enabling equipment grows and we are very thankful for each new milestone she meets.

 Alana is now supported by a tribe of family, friends and specialists supporting her day to day needs and enabling her to do more and more.
-We couldn’t do it on our own, and we will take every day we get with her gratefully.
+We couldn’t do it on our own, and we will take every day we get with her with gratitude.

 - Toni, Alana's Mum